 Difference between Fertilizer and Manure

-Following are the important difference between fertilizer and manure:
+Following are the important difference between fertiliser and manure:

 |Prepared in factories.||Prepared in fields.|